samuelgozi/emitter/README.md

 # Emitter

-Tiny javascript event emitter written with ES2019.
+Tiny(12 lines of code) javascript event emitter written with ES2019.
 This library should be transpiled by you into the version of JS that you need to support.
 A babel configuration is provided but without a .browserslistrc configuration.